-I shook my head no, unable to speak for I was afraid a scream might escape my lips and cause me to loose total control over myself.
+I shook my head no, unable to speak for I was afraid a scream might escape my lips and cause me to lose total control over myself.
 I suddenly felt a change in the air, as if someone had turned on the AC in the middle of November.
-Kara noticed that I had wrapped my arms around my small frame and got up to retrieve a throw from the saggy old couch near by.
+Kara noticed that I had wrapped my arms around my small frame and got up to retrieve a throw from the saggy old couch nearby.

 “Thanks”, I whispered.